 From the roadside viewpoint, rocks partially obscure the waterfall.

-It’s possible to hike a trail to a high viewpoint with a better view, but I needed time for other sights.
+It’s possible to hike a trail to a high viewpoint with a better view, but I needed time

 The final waterfall in this area is